mgreenig/COVIDENCE-survey/README.md

 - q1431.
 What dosages?
 - q1432.
 What dosage unit for each dosage? (referring to answers to q1431)

+resulting in a ~10,000-column and 60+ row table, with unique identifiers for patients listed under the column 'uid'.
-resulting in a ~10,000-column and 60-row table.
-Survey answers that were left blank can be left empty in the CSV file (producing NumPy NA values), or filled-in with -99.
+Survey answers that were not provided can be left empty in the CSV file (producing NumPy NA values), or filled-in with -99.

 This survey answer table was used to create a survey answer Pandas series used in the rest of this pipeline, which takes the following form: